SupaxInc/data-structure-and-algorithms/README.md

 - Traverses through using preorder DFS
     - Allows us to accumulate the propagated count from both left and right subtrees

+## 230 - Kth Smallest Element in Tree

+**Optimized Approach:** Iterative DFS or Recursive DFS

+- Time Complexity: Same time complexity O(n)
+- Space Complexity: Iterative may have better space complexity due to non-recursive calls

+**Solution: Use Inorder traversal and have a counter to check if it equals Kth number.**

+**Unique uses:**

+- Uses iterative DFS
+- Uses Inorder traversal

 # Heap/Priority Queues

 ## 703 - Kth Largest Number